New government commitments to improve cladding fire safety have been announced to ensure stricter regulation of high-rise buildings in England.

 Discussing the new 15-year timeframe to sue developers, The UK Cladding Action Group said this offers little help because leaseholders cannot afford to pay solicitors up front.

 Mr Jenrick said earlier this week on BBC One’s The Andrew Marr Show: “I wish we hadn’t reached this point.
 I wish more developers had paid up.”

 The government has also been criticised for rejecting an amendment to the Fire Safety Act 2021 passed into law in May, which would have protected leaseholders from fire safety bills.

 Housing minister Christopher Pincher said the proposed protection for leaseholders was too widely drawn and "lacked clarity".
 But is now feared that the legislation could see hundreds of thousands of leaseholders face fire safety bills of up to £100,000.

 Homeowners trapped in unsellable flats have since threatened protests and campaigning throughout the summer.

-A spokesman for End Our Cladding Scandal, a coalition of homeowners from across the country, said: “We are feeling deflated but we have been here before.
+A spokesman for End Our Cladding Scandal, a coalition of homeowners from across the country, said in May: “We are feeling deflated but we have been here before.
 We have got a band of Conservative MP supporters now and there will be no end to campaigning.
 We are taking some time to regroup and then plan a rally and protest in the summer."